mrborghini/pb-logger/README.md

 # PB Logger

 This package allows for simple remote control of applications over WebRTC.
+You need to have a pocketbase environment pre-installed, and setup with a application account, and `errors` table

 ## Installation